therealonenick/cisco-switch-portmap/README.md

 ## To Do:

-Update the Readme with appropriate information.
+Update the Readme with appropriate information and instructions.

 ### Usage provided without warrenty.